 Position available immediately.

-You will be supported in your work by an Executive Director, Technical Director and a committed Board of Directors.
+You will be trained and supported in your work by an Education Director, Executive Director, Technical Director and a committed Board of Directors.
 We support the artistic development of our employees.

 To be considered for this position, please submit: